 Release the best game you're capable of making.
 The community doesn't want to see or play throwaway titles anymore.
 Do your best to make a quality game.
 While you shouldn't be intimidated by this, you still need to be aware that games like Wandering Hamster and Motrya are just as capable of making an appearance during the contest window as any game, so make it your best if you want the winning prizes.

 Have fun.
-Please use this thread to post your bugfix or feature requests for James and the developers, and use it to announce your RPG releases starting on June 1st.
-And I’d appreciate it if this thread were stickied until the end of the year.
+Please use this thread to announce your RPG releases starting on May 1st.
+And I'd appreciate it if this thread were stickied until the end of the year.
 Thanks.

 I will update this thread periodically as new information comes.
 Good luck, everyone.